Grow a Fertilizer Factory

 Comfrey is a leafy plant with incredibly long roots that draw up minerals and nutrients from deeper in the ground than your fertilizer applications can penetrate.

-The leaves are loaded with nutrients which can be harvested and used for feeding your soil and plants.
-The NPK ratio [See: Understanding Fertilizer Labels] of comfrey leaves is 1.8/0.5/5.3 which is significantly higher than home made compost and other organic fertilizers.
+The leaves are loaded with nutrients that can be harvested and used for feeding your soil and plants.
+The NPK ratio [See: Understanding Fertilizer Labels] of comfrey leaves is 1.8/0.5/5.3 which is significantly higher than homemade compost and other organic fertilizers.

 Once comfrey is established, dig leaves into the soil at the base of vegetable plants to avoid having them blow away, just a 1 to 2 inch layer of soil atop will suffice.
 Over time they break down and nourish other plants.